PKA - Repair Flightline Gates Travis AFB, CA

 Buyer not available

 The Department of Defense, specifically the Department of the Air Force, is soliciting bids for the "PKA - B549 Repair Multiple Fire Alarm Panels" project at Travis Air Force Base in California.
-This contract involves the design and construction services necessary to upgrade outdated fire alarm systems in Building 549, which includes the demolition and replacement of existing fire alarm control panels that are no longer serviceable.
-The project is critical for maintaining safety standards in federal facilities and ensuring effective emergency response capabilities.
-Interested contractors must submit their sealed bids by April 5, 2025, and can direct inquiries to SSgt Gabriel Sanderson at gabriel.sanderson@us.af.mil or MSgt Joshua Boak at joshua.boak@us.af.mil.
+The project involves the design and construction services necessary to upgrade outdated fire alarm systems, including the demolition and replacement of existing components, with a contract value estimated between $500,000 and $1,000,000.
+This initiative is crucial for maintaining safety standards in federal facilities and ensuring effective emergency response capabilities.
+Interested contractors must submit their proposals by April 22, 2025, and can direct inquiries to SSgt Gabriel Sanderson at gabriel.sanderson@us.af.mil or MSgt Joshua Boak at joshua.boak@us.af.mil.

 Buyer not available